Harald-U/istio-handson/workshop/exercise6.md

     Reason: This AuthorizationPolicy effectively disables all access to Articles.

-1. Now allow access to the Authors service from Web-API:
+1. Now allow access to the Articles service from Web-API:

     ```
     kubectl apply -f authorization-w-rule.yaml